 Safwat Marzouk is associate professor of Old Testament/Hebrew Bible at Anabaptist Mennonite Biblical Seminary, Elkhart, Ind.
 He was invited to give the lectures to supplement the senior capstone course Basic Issues of Faith and Life, which had the Hebrew Bible book of Exodus as a common text in 2018-19.

 Thomas R. Yoder Neufeld

 The topics of these two lectures were intended to make connections with the major texts (on the Sermon on the Mount) for the 2015-16 Bethel senior capstone course, Basic Issues of Faith and Life.
 Tom Yoder Neufeld is professor emeritus of religious studies (New Testament) at Conrad Grebel University College at the University of Waterloo (Ontario), where he taught for nearly 30 years.

 Jesus and the Historians

 Bart Ehrman is chair of the department and professor of religious studies at the University of North Carolina, Chapel Hill.
 An expert on the New Testament, he has written or edited 29 books, five of which have been on the New York Times bestseller list.
 He is featured widely in television, radio and print media as a spokesperson on Jesus and the history of early Christianity.

 Learning from the Early Church

 Alan Kreider, Elkhart, Ind.

 Oct.
 23-24, 2011

-Kreider spoke on mission and peace in the Early Church, including a session on his reflections on The Rise of Christianity by Rodney Stark and the New Testament book of Acts, the major texts for the 2011–12 Bethel senior capstone class, Basic Issues of Faith and Life.
-Dr. Kreider was professor of church history and mission at Anabaptist Mennonite Biblical Seminary, Elkhart, Ind. from 1999–2007.
+Kreider spoke on mission and peace in the early church, including a session on his reflections on The Rise of Christianity by Rodney Stark and the New Testament book of Acts, the major texts for the 2011-12 Bethel senior capstone class, Basic Issues of Faith and Life.
+Kreider was professor of church history and mission at Anabaptist Mennonite Biblical Seminary, Elkhart, Ind., 1999-2007.